-My brothers and I were doing something a little different for our sixth annual motorcycle camping trip through North Idaho mountains.
-Instead of meeting in Moscow and riding out from there we were hauling our things closer to the year’s route.
+My brothers and I are doing something a little different for our sixth annual motorcycle camping trip through North Idaho mountains.
+Instead of meeting in Moscow and riding out from there we are hauling our things closer to the year’s route.
 I arranged a place to leave my car and Joel’s truck at Jeter’s RV in the small town of Pierce at the edge of the Clearwater National Forest.¹

 In the days leading up to my departure, our littlest daughter Brenna made two cards I was to carry with me as I rode.

 “Why is dad shooting me!?”
 Jessica asked Brenna when she saw the drawing of me with bow and arrow pointed her way.

 “They’re love arrows,” Brenna explained.